snowplow-archive/snowplow.github.com/_posts/2015-12-02-data-modeling-in-spark-exploring-spark-sql.md

 category: Data Modeling
 ---

 We have been thinking about [Apache Spark][apache-spark] for some time now at Snowplow.
 This blogpost is the first in a series that will explore data modeling in Spark using Snowplow data.
-It's similar to [Justine's write-up][justine] and covers the basics: loading events into a Spark DataFrame and running simple SQL queries against the data.
+It's similar to [Justine's write-up][justine] and covers the basics: loading events into a Spark DataFrame on a local machine and running simple SQL queries against the data.

 <img src="/assets/img/blog/2015/05/spark_logo.png" style="height:120px">